Bone morphogenetic protein 1: Structure

-The structure of BMP1 was determined through X-Ray diffraction with a resolution of 1.27 Å. Crystallization experiments were done by vapor diffusion at a pH of 7.5.
+A partial structure of BMP1 was determined through X-Ray diffraction with a resolution of 1.27 Å. Crystallization experiments were done by vapor diffusion at a pH of 7.5.
 This is important because it is close to the pH of the human body, where BMP1 resides in vivo.
-BMP1 is 202 residues in length.
+This BMP1 fragment is 202 residues in length.
 Its secondary structure is made up of 30% helices, or 10 helices, 61 residues in length, and 15% beta sheets, or 11 strands, 32 residues in length.
 It contains ligands of an acetyl group and a Zinc ion.